 - increased user conversion rates.
 Learn more about how some of our partners have successfully used One Tap to improve their sign up and sign in experiences in our case studies.

 - allows sign in and sign up without redirecting users to a dedicated sign in and sign up page.

 - allows users to sign in and sign up in the context of your website without having to navigate away from their current journey.

 - mitigate duplicate accounts with personalized prompts and automatic sign-in on return visits.

 With One Tap, you can also enable the cancelable automatic sign-in, which enables a streamlined UX for returning users.
 No user gesture is needed for returning users to automatically sign in to your website.
-Automatic sign-in will be triggered when there is only one active Google account has previously granted consent to share their account profile with your app.
+Automatic sign-in is triggered when there is only one active Google Account that has previously granted consent to share their account profile with your app.

-Users have the ability to cancel the auto sign-in process during a 5 second window before it completes, ensuring user control and transparency.
-If users do cancel automatic sign-in, Sign in with Google will remember that decision for one day before it enables automatic sign in again.
+Users have the ability to cancel the auto sign-in process for a short period of time, ensuring user control and transparency.
+If users cancel automatic sign-in, Sign in with Google remembers the decision for one day before it enables automatic sign in again.
 The cancelable feature allows users to have more control on the automatic sign in process.

-Sign in with Google for Web doesn't support silent sign in, in which case a credential may be returned without any UI displayed.
-End users will always see some UI, manual or automatic sign in, when a login credential is returned from Google to the relying party.
+Sign in with Google for Web doesn't support silent sign in, in which case a credential is returned without any UI displayed.
+End users always see some UI, manual or automatic sign in, when a login credential is returned from Google to the relying party.
 This improves user privacy and control.